Components of Motherboard and Their Functions

 The central processing unit (CPU), or simply a processor, is the brain of the computer.
 This electrical component performs all the mathematical calculations and 90 percent of all the functions of a computer.

-The CPU socket or slot on the motherboard is basically flat in shape.
+The CPU socket on the motherboard is a flat connector in shape that provides both mechanical support and electrical interface between the processor and the motherboard..
 It has several rows and columns of holes (pins) arranged in the square, as shown in the below figure.

 CPU socket on the motherboard

-ZIF refers to the amount of force required to install a CPU into the socket mounted on the motherboard.
+The CPU sockets has feature a ZIF (Zero Insertion Force) that refers to the amount of force required to install a CPU into the socket mounted on the motherboard.
 It makes easy to insert and remove the processor so that the processor pins are not damaged during the insertion.

 Most of the processors installed on the CPU socket are attached along with a heat sink or colling fan because they produce a lot of heat during the normal operations.